 A typical process taxonomy structure:

-Once you can think about things again, then it's worth noting that in the process taxonomy:
+It's worth noting that in the process taxonomy:

 - Levels 0 to 2 should be the subject of Enterprise Architecture enquiry.